hanabi/hanabi.github.io/README.md

   * it is a 2 and not visible elsewhere in players' hands (this is the *2 Saves* convention)
 * When a card that needs to be saved is at immediate risk of being discarded, it must be indicated with a save clue.
-* A player receiving a clue should give precedence to a  "save" clue interpretation over a “play” clue interpretation.
+* A player receiving a clue should give precedence to a *Save Clue* interpretation over a *Play Clue* interpretation.

 ### 4. Minimum Clue Value Principle